Leonardo M-346: Background

-In October 1998, it was reported that the venture was increasingly becoming an Italian-led effort due to a lack of financial support on the part of Russia.
+In October 1998, the venture reportedly was increasingly becoming an Italian-led effort due to a lack of financial support on the part of Russia.
 By July 2000, Aermacchi held a 50% stake in the development programme, and Yakovlev and Sokol had a 25% share each.
-In mid-2000, it was announced that differences in priorities between the two firms, and a lack of financial backing from the programme's Russian participants, had brought about an end to the partnership and that each firm would pursue development of the aircraft independently; Yakovlev received US$77 million in the form of a partial write-off of the USSR/Russian debt towards Italy, and for the legal right to use some of the technical documents of the aircraft.
-Yakovlev would be able to sell the Yak-130 to countries such as those in the Commonwealth of Independent States, India, Slovakia and Algeria, while Aermacchi would be able to sell the M-346 to NATO countries, among others.
+In mid-2000, it was announced that differences in priorities between the two firms and a lack of financial backing from the programme's Russian participants had brought about an end to the partnership, and each firm would pursue development of the aircraft independently; Yakovlev received US$77 million in the form of a partial write-off of the USSR/Russian debt towards Italy and for the legal right to use some of the technical documents of the aircraft.
+Yakovlev would be able to sell the Yak-130 to countries such as those in the Commonwealth of Independent States, India, Slovakia, and Algeria, while Aermacchi would be able to sell the M-346 to NATO countries, among others.

 The M-346 is a highly modified version of the aircraft that was being developed under the joint venture.
-It uses equipment exclusively from Western manufacturers, such as the digital flight control system being developed by a collaboration between Teleavio, Marconi Italiana and BAE Systems.
+It uses equipment exclusively from Western manufacturers, such as the digital flight-control system being developed by a collaboration between Teleavio, Marconi Italiana, and BAE Systems.
 In July 2000, Aermacchi selected the Honeywell F124 turbofan engine to power the type in place of the originally intended Lotarev DV-2S powerplant.
 In 2004, a contract for the development of a full-mission simulator for the M-346 was awarded to CAE.
 Further production contracts for CAE's full-mission simulator have since been issued.

 Into flight

 On 7 June 2003, the first M-346 prototype rolled out; ground testing commenced shortly thereafter.
 On 15 July 2004, the first prototype conducted its maiden flight.

-In January 2005, the Greek Ministry of Defence signed a Memorandum of Understanding (MOU) to become a partner in the programme, followed by an industrial cooperation agreement between Aermacchi and Hellenic Aerospace Industry in 2006.
-In March 2008, the Chilean ENAER signed a Memorandum of Understanding (MOU) with Alenia Aermacchi at the FIDAE air show.
+In January 2005, the Greek Ministry of Defence signed a memorandum of understanding (MOU) to become a partner in the programme, followed by an industrial cooperation agreement between Aermacchi and Hellenic Aerospace Industry in 2006.
+In March 2008, the Chilean ENAER signed an MOU with Alenia Aermacchi at the FIDAE air show.